vippsas/vipps-report-api/api-guide/settlement.md

   payouts.
 The `fees-retained` entry is used to settle the fees, as shown in the example above.
 * Gross settlements - The fees are invoiced.
-In this case, there is no mention of the fees in `.../funds`, while on the `/fees` account a `fees-invoiced` entry indicate that an invoice has been sent for the fees.
+In this case, there is no mention of the fees in `/funds`, while on the `/fees` account a `fees-invoiced` entry indicates that an invoice has been sent for the fees.

 #### Payout delay